 In July 2015, the FASB issued ASU No. 2015-11, "Simplifying the Measurement of Inventory".
 The amendments in this update apply to inventory that is measured using first-in, first-out (FIFO) or average cost.
 They do not apply to inventory that is measured using last-in, first-out (LIFO) or the retail inventory method.
 Other than the change in the subsequent measurement guidance from the lower of cost or market to the lower of cost and net realizable value for inventory within the scope of this update, there are no other substantive changes to the guidance on measurement of inventory.
 The amendments in this update more closely align the measurement of inventory in International Financial Reporting Standards (IFRS) and are effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years.
-Management is currently assessing the impact the adoption of ASU 2015-11 will have on our consolidated financial statements.
+We adopted this guidance on January 1, 2017 and the adoption of ASU No. 2015-11 did not have an impact on our consolidated financial statements.